Extramarital affairs are the worst, and the worst of the worst is the co-worker affair. I’ll give you five reasons why.

 If any of this has resonated with you, I hope you will choose to tackle this tough issue in a smart and strategic way, instead of just descending into pointless and unending arguments about it with your spouse and digging your marriage into a deeper hole each time.

-My Overcoming Infidelity // For Betrayed Spouses online program tackles co-worker affairs, as well as emotional and physical affairs in general, and offers detailed guidance that is as real and tangible as the pain and confusion you are feeling.
+My Marriage SOS™ Overcoming Infidelity // For Betrayed Spouses online crash course tackles co-worker affairs, as well as emotional and physical affairs in general, and offers detailed guidance that is as real and tangible as the pain and confusion you are feeling.
+You can save your marriage, even if it seems hopeless.
+Thank you for reading.